 A cross between lemon meringue and key lime pies, Atlantic Beach Pie combines a salty crisp cracker crust with an orange-lemon custard filling and mounds of fresh whipped cream!
 Atlantic Beach Pie is a North Carolina coast classic and a Summertime favorite in many homes nationwide!
-If you love this, you will also love my Key Lime Pie, this Lemon Meringue Pie and even this Kool Aid Pie!

 If you’ve found your way to this post and you’re wondering what the heck Atlantic Beach Pie is, you’re definitely not alone.
 See, I’m relatively new to this recipe myself.
 In fact, it was a few followers of the blog who recommended the recipe!
 And y’all, I gotta say a huge thank you to the folks who put me on to this.